 These three focus areas will evolve your data privacy maturity

-Ensuring you have top-notch data and privacy practices will help you create better marketing programs and grow customer relationships in a privacy-compliant way.
+Ensuring you have top-notch data and privacy practices will help you create better marketing programmes and grow customer relationships in a privacy-compliant way.

-We’ve created “The Digital Advertiser’s Guide to Privacy Maturity” to help you gauge your organization across four levels of maturity in three focused areas.
-This way, you can access your organization and see a path forward with better data practices.
+We’ve created “The Digital Advertiser’s Guide to Privacy Maturity” to help you gauge your organisation across four levels of maturity in three focused areas.
+This way, you can access your organisation and see a path forward with better data practices.
 The four levels of maturity include:

-- Level 1: Organizations understand the impact of cookie deprecation and mobile ID protocols and are in the initial stages of building out a data strategy.
+- Level 1: Organisations understand the impact of cookie deprecation and mobile ID protocols and are in the initial stages of building out a data strategy.

-- Level 2: Organizations are starting to arrange their data and build a value proposition for their customers.
+- Level 2: Organisations are starting to arrange their data and build a value proposition for their customers.

-- Level 3: Organizations are advancing from collecting to managing and unifying data while increasing sources to second-party partners in a privacy-compliant, addressable way.
+- Level 3: Organisations are advancing from collecting to managing and unifying data while increasing sources to second-party partners in a privacy-compliant, addressable way.

-- Level 4: Organizations use sophisticated targeting, leading to better customer insights and offline data attribution.
+- Level 4: Organisations use sophisticated targeting, leading to better customer insights and offline data attribution.

-After evaluating your organization’s level of digital maturity, we provide a process within the three focus areas to help you advance.
+After evaluating your organisation’s level of digital maturity, we provide a process within the three focus areas to help you advance.
 These three areas are:

 - First-party data